craigbarnes/dte/docs/dterc.md

 `-v`
 :   display new value

-If _option_ has both local and global value then local is toggled unless -g is given.
+If _option_ has both local and global values then local is toggled unless `-g` is used.

 ### **undo**